semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

 ### Variables in python

-To easily find and recall codes stored in computer memory, we use variables. think of variables as boxes that contain the values and those boxes have labels on them to easily differentiate them. the labels correspond to the names given to the variables.
+To easily find and recall codes stored in computer memory, we use variables.
+Think of variables as boxes that contain the values, and those boxes have labels on them to easily differentiate them.
+The labels correspond to the names given to the variables.
 The values(right of the = sign) are stored into variables(left of the = sign).
 The act of giving a value to a variable using the = sign is called declaring a variable

 ```python